Last Updated on February 17, 2025

 - After some time, the cast material will begin to harden with the exothermic reaction.

-Care of the Applied Fiberglass Cast
+Aftercare of Fiberglass Cast

-All the casts in case of acute fractures should be recalled the next day to note any discomfort, bluishness, swelling and numbness of the digits.
+All the casts in case of acute fractures should be recalled the next day to note any discomfort, bluishness, swelling, and numbness of the digits.

-Here are the basic DOs and DON’Ts of the fiberglass cast [also for other types of casts]
+Here are the basic DOs and DON’Ts of the fiberglass cast

 - Do not wet, cut, heat or otherwise interfere with this plaster.